MrAlexSee/InterviewTopics/README.md

 * Viewmodel: has observables for the view and allows the view to pass events to the model.

+### Language-related concepts

+* Declarative (functional, logic, reactive) vs imperative languages (procedural, object-oriented).
+* Binding: early = at compile time (e.g., overloading), late (dynamic) = at run time (e.g., overriding).
+* Introspection: ability to examine type or properties at runtime.
+* Monkey patching: dynamic replacement of attributes at runtime.
+* Reflection: modification of program structure at runtime.
+* Static dispatch (e.g., function overloading) vs dynamic dispatch (for dynamic dispatch, declare a C++ method as virtual).
+* Single dispatch (depends on object type as in C++) vs double dispatch (depends both on object type and parameters).

+#### Object-oriented terminology

+* Abstraction
+* Encapsulation = hiding data
+* Friend = defined outside a class but can access internal stuff
+* Inheritance
+* Interface = collection of methods (mostly abstract)
+* [Overloading vs overriding](https://stackoverflow.com/questions/837864/java-overloading-vs-overriding): overloading refers to multiple methods with the same name but different parameters (return value doesn't matter, overloading is resolved at compile time), overriding refers to the redefinition of a function from the base class in the derived class (overriding is resolved at run-time).
+* [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) = more than one form, examples: function overloading (ad-hoc polymorphism), generics, inheritance.
+* Virtual function = can be overridden

 ### Principles

 * [ACID](https://en.wikipedia.org/wiki/ACID): for transactions: atomicity (all or nothing), consistency (one valid state to another), isolation (concurrent execution same result as sequential), durability (once committed remains so).